fastapi/fastapi/docs/index.md

 * Validation of data:
     * Automatic and clear errors when the data is invalid.
     * Validation even for deeply nested JSON objects.
-* Serialization of input data: from the network to Python, reading from:
+* Serialization of input data: conversion of data coming from the network to Python data and types.
+Reading from:
     * JSON.
     * Forms.
     * Files.